-The 2012 year-end corporate tax payment amounted to KRW million, an amount increased by 60% from last year's figures resulted by non-operating profits.
+The 2013 year-end corporate tax payment amounted to KRW 138 million, an amount decreased by 26% from last year's figures.
 ATUS fulfills all tax payment obligations so as to contribute to both nation and society.

 Corporate Tax (KRW million)